 I am a fourth year Ph.D. student in Electrical and Computer Engineering at Georgia Institute of Technology.
-I am a Fulbright Scholar and a research assistant at the Inan Research Lab, led by Prof. Omer Inan.
+I am a Fulbright Scholar and a research assistant in the Inan Research Lab, led by Prof. Omer Inan.

 E-mail: bsemiz at gatech dot edu